browserengineering/book/book/scripts.md

 return `None`, which DukPy will translate to JavaScript's `null`.
 Don't forget to export this function as `getAttribute`.

-You should now be able to run a script like this:[^9]
+You should now be able to run a script like this:

-[^9]: Note to JS experts: Dukpy does not implement newer JS syntax
-    like `let` and `const` or arrow functions.
-You'll need to use old-school JavaScript from the turn of the centry.

 ``` {.javascript}
 scripts = document.querySelectorAll("script")